 Phi Beta Kappa: Gamma of Indiana ΦΒΚ

 Welcome to the Gamma of Indiana homepage.
-Gamma of Indiana is the Indiana University Bloomington chapter of The Phi Beta Kappa Society.
+Established in 1911, Gamma of Indiana is the Indiana University Bloomington chapter of The Phi Beta Kappa Society.
 Phi Beta Kappa is the oldest academic honor society in existence, founded in 1776 at the College of William and Mary in Virginia.
-Throughout its long history the primary objective of Phi Beta Kappa has been the recognition of excellence in the academic performance of undergraduate students in the liberal arts and sciences in American Colleges and Universities.
+Throughout its long history the primary objective of Phi Beta Kappa has been the recognition of academic excellence of undergraduate students in the liberal arts and sciences in colleges and universities in the United States.
 The College of Arts and Sciences at Indiana University Bloomington is honored to be the sheltering organization for a chapter of this prestigious national society.

 Much information can be learned by visiting the site of The Phi Beta Kappa Society, the umbrella organization of the Phi Beta Kappa chapters.